-Children play in a well-organised environment, where the childminder identifies most risks and minimises hazards.
+Children play in a well-organised environment, where the childminder identifies risks and minimises hazards.
 This allows them to move around safely, freely and independently.
 The childminder gives priority to helping children understand how to keep themselves safe and to maintaining children's safety inside and outside the home.
-Although, large apparatus in the garden is not securely fixed into the ground.
-There is a written fire evacuation procedure in place and the fire blanket is fitted securely to the wall so that it can be easily accessed in an emergency.
+However, there is not a written fire evacuation procedure in place and the fire blanket is not fitted securely to the wall, so that it can be easily accessed in an emergency.

 Children have easy and safe access to toys and resources that are stimulating and suitable for children's stage of development, which meet safety standards.
 Regular checks ensure there are no broken parts that could harm a child.
-Children benefit from well-supervised outdoor play, either in the garden or at the local parks.
+Children benefit from well-supervised outdoor play.
 Clear procedures for outings ensure children's safety at all times.
-Children learn about the Green Cross Code, when they are out walking, road safety and use pedestrian crossings whenever possible, which allows them to learn some sense of danger and to gain knowledge about how to protect them from harm.
+Children learn about the Green Cross Code and road safety, when they are out walking, and use pedestrian crossings whenever possible, which allows them to learn some sense of danger and to gain knowledge about how to protect them from harm.

-The childminder has a good understanding of child protection issues which safeguards and promotes children's welfare.
-She has attended a Child Protection training course to substantiate her knowledge.
+The childminder has a good understanding of child protection issues, which safeguards and promotes children's welfare.
 The childminder is able to effectively and efficiently deal with all child protection concerns and there is documented evidence to support this.